Browse By Age

 A comparative law perspective applied in this course enables students to gain a better understanding of legal systems all over the globe.
 The course covers Human Rights and explores the role played by international institutions in an interconnected world.
 It also studies international dispute settlement, highlighting some of the most famous cases of disputes between countries, or between states and non-state actors.
 By discussing international commercial arbitration, we explore in this course the ways in which international agreements and arbitration awards are enforced globally through hard law and soft law.

-This course is aimed at gap year students and current undergraduates who wish to expand their understanding of Law with like-minded peers from all over the world.
+This course is aimed at gap year students, current undergraduates and any other adult learners who wish to expand their understanding of Law with like-minded peers from all over the world.
 It’s particularly suitable for students interested in topics adjacent to Law; for instance, for students of Politics, International Relations or History, or those who are interested in working in law enforcement, local government or the Civil Service.
 They might also be current undergraduates who are considering a Law conversion course upon graduation, in which case this introduction to Law at a higher level than they might previously have encountered is sure to be invaluable.
 However, students might also choose to take this course if you studied Law at school and would like to refresh your memory and build on that knowledge, or even if you are studying a completely unrelated subject and simply find the world of Law fascinating – as so many people do.